Lithium Junior Miner News For The Month Of November 2020

 - Tesla, utility giants form US trade group calling for 100% EV sales.
 The group is known as Zero Emission Transportation Association [ZETA].

-Benchmark Mineral Intelligence lithium demand v supply forecast
+Benchmark Mineral Intelligence lithium demand vs supply forecast

 Source: Core Lithium courtesy of Benchmark Mineral Intelligence